 If null or negative results are less likely to be written up and consequently published, the literature is a biased sample of the conducted science.
 This tends to lead to an inflation of the observed mean effect sizes and the Type I error rate (Carter et al., 2019; Hong & Reed, 2020; Ioannidis, 2008).
 In an effort to adjust the meta-analytic estimates for publication bias, we primarily used the selection modeling approach.

 We employed a 3- or 4-parameter selection model (4PSM; McShane, Böckenholt, & Hansen, 2016) and used it as the primary inferential and estimation bias-adjustment method.
 Selection models are a statistically principled family of models that directly model the publication selection process.
 The 4PSM implementation has two components: A data model of two parameters that describes how data are generated in absence of publication bias (effect size and heterogeneity parameters) and a selection model mimicking the publication process, represented by a weight parameter– likelihood that a study with non-significant results is published compared to a study with significant findings and a parameter reflecting the likelihood of the result being in the opposite direction (McShane et al., 2016).
 If a given set of results yielded less than four focal p-values per interval, the model dropped the fourth parameter to provide for a more stable estimation.
-To deal with dependencies in the data and avoid arbitrariness in the selection of effects within studies, we applied a permutation-based procedure, iteratively selecting only a single focal effect size from each independent study, estimating the model in 5000 iterations, and averaging over the iterations then by picking a model having the median ES estimate (where both, the interpretation and inference was based on that median model).
+To deal with dependencies in the data and avoid arbitrariness in the selection of effects within studies, we applied a permutation-based procedure, iteratively selecting only a single focal effect size from each independent study, estimating the model in 5000 iterations and then picking model having with a median ES estimate (where both, the interpretation and inference was based on that median model).

 To further explore the results of publication bias-adjustment, we did the following.
 First, we tried to assess the variability in adjusted estimates under different assumptions of the publication selection process using Vevea and Woods’ (2005) step function models with a priori defined selection weights (instead assessing them via estimates of maximum likelihood).
 These step function models allowed us to explore the results by varying the assumed severity of bias, modeling moderate, severe, and extreme selection.